Artistan/pool/README.md

 TopShots Pool — Jekyll Site

 This repository contains a Jekyll site served at https://topshots.me using the Minima theme.
-Pages are at the repo root with additional docs under /docs.
+Pages are at the repo root with additional tools under /tools.

 Quick start (local):
 - bundle install